If the Shoe Fits, Wear It - Which Cronies Do You See?

 - Employees are more difficult to separate from the organization.

-How Does Nepotism and Cronyism Affect Aviation Safety?
+How Do Nepotism and Cronyism Affect Aviation Safety?

 Simply because the company practices nepotism or cronyism, one should not instantly assume the safety team is incompetent.
 There are always exceptions.
 Most safety managers have integrity and want to do a good job.